-We have an exciting new vacancy within the INF team based at our Selly Oak offices.
+We have an exciting new vacancy within the INF/UK team.

 The International Nepal Fellowship (INF) is one of Nepal’s longest serving international NGOs with decades of experience working with poor and disadvantaged people and communities.
-Formed on missionary principles in 1952, we have developed into a forward-thinking and impactful organisation, supporting a cutting edge hospital, community health and development programmes that reach diverse and hard-to-reach groups in some of the poorest and most remote parts of Nepal.
+Formed on missionary principles in 1952, we have developed into a forward-thinking and impactful organisation, supporting healthcare services (including a cutting-edge hospital focusing on the treatment and rehabilitation of disabled people), plus a wide range of community health and development programmes that reach diverse and hard-to-reach groups in some of the poorest and most remote parts of Nepal.

-See the INF team structure and where this role fits.
-You join an energetic team with an entrepreneurial outlook and be part of a senior leadership team who will drive the organisation to the next level.
+We’re looking for an energetic individual with an entrepreneurial outlook to join a senior leadership team who will drive INF/UK to the next level.

-You have extensive experience of managing relationships with major donors at the highest level, including making financial asks both face-to-face and in writing, and a track record of achieving 6-figure income targets.
+You will have extensive experience of managing relationships with major donors and trusts at the highest level, including making financial asks both face-to-face and in writing, and a track record of achieving six-figure income targets.

-You understand fundraising dynamics in the context of church relationships, Christian groups and faith-based audiences, and are also able to relate and grown relationships outside of a faith-based sphere.
+You will understand fundraising dynamics in the context of Christian groups and faith-based audiences, and are also able to relate and grow relationships outside a faith-based sphere.

 We are looking forward to receiving your CV and completed application form describing your suitability for the role.

-In accordance with the Equalities Act 2010 (Paragraph 3, Section 9), these posts carries a Genuine Occupational Requirement for the post-holder to have a personal commitment to the Christian faith.
+In accordance with the Equalities Act 2010 (Paragraph 3, Section 9), this post carries a Genuine Occupational Requirement for the post-holder to have a personal commitment to the Christian faith.

 Applications to be addressed to: CEO, INF, 24 Weoley Park Road, Birmingham B29 6QX or